 Friends of Liberty State Park is an all-volunteer, non-profit, 501c3 organization that is dedicated to preserving, protecting, conserving, and promoting Liberty State Park, the inspiring urban state park on the Jersey City waterfront behind Lady Liberty and Ellis Island.
 Consider contributing to The Friends of Liberty State Park by check or money order to The Friends of Liberty State Park, PO Box 3407, Jersey City, NJ 07303-3407 or click here to donate online.
 All contributions are tax-deductible.

 Fund for a Better Waterfront | 300 Observer Highway, Hoboken

-Neighbors can donate today to help lead the fight to secure the Union Dry Dock property as part of Hoboken’s public, connected, waterfront park and help Fund for a Better Waterfront continue their important work to fulfill the vision for a contiguous, public park along the Hudson River and development that reflects the best thinking in urban design.
+Neighbors can donate today to help lead the fight to secure the Union Dry Dock property as part of Hoboken’s public, connected, waterfront park and help Fund for a Better Waterfront continue its important work to fulfill the vision for a contiguous, public park along the Hudson River and development that reflects the best thinking in urban design.
 They are a 501c3 tax-exempt, non-profit organization and a gift is fully tax-deductible.